School Holiday Programs

 We offer a variety of programs to primary, secondary and tertiary students.
 All programs are designed to encourage environmental awareness, positive behaviour change towards sustainable living and respect for Noongar Boodja.

-Guided bushwalk to observe and discuss the features of the landscape, vegetation types, biodiversity, urban land use issues, local flora and fauna species, Aboriginal history, altered habitats, adaptations and/or general awareness of the environment.
+Guided bushwalk to observe and discuss the features of the landscape, vegetation types, biodiversity, urban land use issues, local flora and fauna species, Aboriginal history, altered habitats, adaptations, restoration projects and/or general awareness of the environment.
+Suitable for Geography, Biology (classifying) and Noongar culture curriculum links.

 Climatewatch, an initiative of the Earthwatch Institute of Australia allows students and citizens to observe and record the seasonal behaviour of plants and animals.
-This information helps scientists understand how Australia’s environment is responding to climate change.
+This information gets entered into a national database and helps scientists understand how Australia’s environment is responding to climate change.
+Suitable for sustainability, STEM integration and scientific inquiry curriculum links.

-Volunteering and conservation activities for groups seeking to complete service hours.
+Volunteering and conservation activities for groups seeking to complete community service hours.
+Suitable for STEM integration, Biology or any schools requiring community service hours.

 Piney Lakes Environmental Education Centre is situated within a 68 hectare reserve on the corner of Leach Highway and Murdoch Drive.
 The main entrance to the centre is from Leach Highway.